 Before concerns about the environment, A/C systems used far more (4-5 times as much) refrigerant.
 This made a minor leak, well, minor.
 It was common to add a modest amount every spring to make sure the system could operate at peak efficiency.

 Problem is, refrigerant gas is a powerful greenhouse gas, and most of it eventually gets vented back into the atmosphere.
 Car manufacturers were forced to convert to gases with less global warming liability, as well as sharply curtailing the amount of refrigerant on board.

 Generally, when you bring in your car for an AC recharge, the technician will start by checking system pressures with his gauges.
 If the system is just a little low, he can start looking for leaks right away.
-If the system is too low or completely empty, he’ll have to add some refrigerant to start looking for the leak.
+If the system is too low or completely empty, refrigerant will have to be added to look for the leak.
 And once he finds it, he’ll have to evacuate the system and repair the leak before he can refill it.

-So a full AC recharge involves evacuating the old refrigerant, and then refilling it with fresh.
+So, a full AC recharge involves evacuating the old refrigerant, and then refilling it with fresh.
 Otherwise the technician has no way to determine if the correct amount is on board.
-If the system has been opened, or any components are changed, there’s an additional step: vacuuming the system of all atmospheric air and moisture before charging it.
+If the system has been opened, or any components are changed, there’s an additional step.
+They’ll need to vacuum the system of all atmospheric air and moisture before charging it.
 Needless to say, this all takes a few hours, much longer than simply draining in a can of refrigerant without any diagnostics.

 Find out how much an AC recharge will cost in your area.
 Compare pricing and book online in minutes.